jhpyle/docassemble/_docs/special.md

 "initial" code block.

-When `multi_user` is set to `True`, **docassemble** will not encrypt the interview answers on the server.
-This is necessary so that different people can access the same interview.
-When interview answers are encrypted (which is the default), only the user who started the interview can access the interview answers.
+When `multi_user` is set to `True`, **docassemble** will not encrypt the interview answers (the [interview session dictionary]).
+This is necessary so that different people can access the same interview session.
+When the interview answers are encrypted (which is the default), only the user who started the interview session can access the [interview session dictionary].

 Setting `multi_user` to `True` will reduce [security] somewhat, but it is necessary for allowing the [multi-user interview feature] and for